Movement-Based Social-Emotional Learning Activities

 Join a Training

 All teachers receive 10 hours of professional development in movement-based learning with a 6-part virtual training on Trauma and Learning.
+These sessions equip educators with the tools to implement SEL resources effectively in their classrooms.

 Implement Math, Literacy, and SEL concepts